Mathematical Economics and Econometrics MSc

-- PTE Academic: 70 overall with at least 62 in the reading and listening components and 59 in each other component.
+- PTE Academic: total 70 with at least 62 in the reading and listening components and 59 in each other component.

 Your English language qualification must be no more than three and a half years old from the start date of the programme you are applying to study, unless you are using IELTS, TOEFL, Trinity ISE or PTE, in which case it must be no more than two years old.

 (*Revised 17 November 2021 to add accepted PTE Academic qualifications.)

 We also accept an undergraduate or postgraduate degree that has been taught and assessed in English in a majority English speaking country, as defined by UK Visas and Immigration:

 We also accept a degree that has been taught and assessed in English from a university on our list of approved universities in non-majority English speaking countries.